btactic/zsuitecrm/README.md

 zSugar is a zimlet for Zimbra Collaboration Suite.

-This project aims for integration of received mails between Zimbra and SugarCRM.
+This project aims for integration of received mails between Zimbra and SuiteCRM.

 zSugar allows to add a mail and their attachments into:
  - Accounts